rotmg-network/python-scripts/README.md

 For this to work, you need to put the resource.assets into the same directory as the script and it will dump them into there own xmls called tiles.xml and objects.xml

-## metadataheader_extracter.py
+## global_metadata_fix.py
-### Unscrambles a decrypted metadataheader for Exalt
+### Fixes global-metadata.dat for Exalt

-This script will take a scrambled metadataheader and reorder it so it works with automated tools like il2cppdumper and melonloader
+This script will take a encrypted metadataheader and decrypt + reorder it so it works with automated tools like il2cppdumper and melonloader

-For this to work you need to get a decrypted metadataheader from the global-metadata.dat.
+For this to work just put the encrypted global-metadata.dat, and it will output a fixed verision.

-Inorder to do this you can manually grab it from x64dbg from the  a function that returns the decrypted header which is found in il2cpp::vm::MetadataCache::Initialize. refer to this article https://katyscode.wordpress.com/2021/02/23/il2cpp-finding-obfuscated-global-metadata/. copy paste the header in an other file using some hex editor, and run the script with the file in the same directory, it will output a resolved header which you can paste into the begginig of the encrypted global-metadata.dat
+Inorder to do this you put the decrypted global-metadata.dat in the same directory as the script.
+If it fails this is because the encrytion key has changed.
+Inorder to fix this you need to find il2cpp::vm::MetadataCache::Initialize. refer to this article https://katyscode.wordpress.com/2021/02/23/il2cpp-finding-obfuscated-global-metadata/.
+Once you have found that function find the weird string that looks something like this "##%$vsw'lytyqlusxul##p\"lvxrsv\"y\"y'xu%tv\"qsy\"l%%#qlux'ul# wylys\"t 'v$us''A", and replace it in the script, under that string you chould be able to find where the xor is happening, get the key and paste it in the script aswell.

 ### More coming soon...